bonprosoft/x2webrtc/README.md

 ## Plugin

-You can customize the signaling procedure that x2webrtc uses for a WebRTC peer connection by using a plugin.
+You can customize the signaling method that x2webrtc uses for a WebRTC peer connection by using a plugin.
 Here is an example of a plugin implementation:
 ```py
 from typing import Type